Survivors (2018 film)

 Survivors, is a 2018 Sierra Leonean documentary film co–directed by Banker White, Anna Fitch, Lansana Mansaray, and Arthur Pratt.
-The film was co–produced by four directors themselves with Sara Dosa, Samantha Grant, Justine Nagan, and Chris White.
+The film was co–produced by Sara Dosa, Samantha Grant, Justine Nagan, and Chris White.

+Plot

 The film follows the Ebola pandemic spreading in Sierra Leone that infected 8,704 Sierra Leoneans and killed 3,589 and how the Sierra Leone's heroes eradicate the pandemic.

+Reception

-The film received positive reviews and won several awards at international film festivals.
-The film nominated for the Emmy’s Best Social Issue Documentary in 2018, becoming the first ever West African film to receive the accolade.
+The film was critically acclaimed and won several awards at international film festivals.
+The film nominated for the Emmy’s Best Social Issue Documentary in 2018, becoming the first West African film to receive the award.